-- □ Have a qualified technician periodically inspect your natural gas appliances to ensure they are operating correctly and are properly vented. - □ Clean the area around your furnace and water heater so it is free of litter. - □ Remove all combustible liquids and materials that are stored near gas appliances. - □ Instruct children to stay away from gas-burning appliances and to not swing from gas lines or play on meters. - □ Clean your natural gas range and oven to avoid grease fires. - □ Purchase carbon monoxide detectors for every floor and install according to manufacturer's directions.
+- □ Have a qualified technician periodically inspect your natural gas appliances to ensure they are operating correctly and are properly vented. - □ Clear the area around your furnace and water heater.
+Keep all items a minimum of 5 feet away. - □ Remove all combustible liquids and materials that are stored near gas appliances. - □ Instruct children to stay away from gas-burning appliances and to not swing from gas lines or play on meters. - □ Clean your natural gas range and oven to avoid grease fires. - □ Purchase carbon monoxide detectors for every floor and install according to manufacturer's directions.